JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

     actual fun randomUUID(): String = NSUUID().UUIDString()
     ```

-5. All it's left to do is to explicitly import `randomUUID` in the `LoginDataSource.kt` file of the `shared/src/commonMain`
+5. All that is left to do is to explicitly import `randomUUID` in the `LoginDataSource.kt` file of the `shared/src/commonMain`
    directory:

    ```kotlin